 You can also use cleaning products specifically made for fine diamond jewelry and engagement rings.
 These products are gentle, safe, and sold in various forms.
 These cleaners make it simple so you don’t have to learn how to clean a ring like a professional jeweler.
 Included with every Jean Dousset bespoke and Oui by Jean Dousset purchase, our Sparkle Sparkle® jewelry cleaner set includes an easy-to-use, daily spray cleaner formulated with 100 percent natural botanical extracts.

-And since it’s so easy to keep up with cleaning your diamond jewelry at home, you should only drop by your fine jeweler about once a year for a professional cleaning.
-There, they may utilize an ultrasonic cleaning machine that uses powerful sound waves to ensure your jewelry is clean, sparkling, and gush-worthy again.
+And since it’s so easy to keep up with cleaning your diamond ring at home, you should only drop by your fine jeweler about once a year for a professional cleaning.
+There, they may utilize an ultrasonic cleaning machine to ensure your jewelry is clean, sparkling, and gush-worthy again.

-Metals should be regularly cleaned, too—but don’t overthink it.
+Metals should be regularly cleaned at home, too—but don’t overthink it.